deeptest-com/deeptest/README.md

 # [DeepTest.com (ngTesting)](http://deeptest.com)

-## DeepTest Continue Testing Platform
-Written in Golang using Iris, Gorm, MySQL, Protobuf, WebSocket.
+DeepTest is a Continue Testing Platform written in Go with Iris, Gorm, MySQL, Protobuf and WebSocket.

 ### Quick start
 TODO